North American box office: 'Twilight: Breaking Dawn Part 2' vs. previous 'Twilight Saga' movies

 On the other hand, Breaking Dawn Part 2 is trailing New Moon by a relatively wide margin, especially if higher ticket prices are taken into account.
 Adjusted for inflation, New Moon grossed approximately $199 million in its first seven days out.

-In fact, much like its predecessors the fifth and final installment in the Twilight Saga movie franchise is expected to be down a whopping 70 percent or whereabouts this weekend (Nov.
-23–25) – earning about $41 million.
+In fact, much like its predecessors Breaking Dawn 2 is expected to be down a whopping 70 percent or whereabouts this weekend (Nov.
+23–25) – earning approx. $41 million.

 'Twilight' movie franchise biggest worldwide hit?